How the cost of architectural visualization is formed

 • Cons: Unpredictable final costs, may become expensive with extensive revisions.

-Package Deals and Bundles
+Package deals and bundles

 Many architectural visualization firms offer package deals or bundled services, which combine various types of visualization (e.g., still images, animations, floor plans) at a reduced rate.
 Some packages also bundle services like post-production editing, additional views, or multiple project angles, providing better value for clients who need a comprehensive visualization.